Dashtid/medtech-ai-security/README.md

 ## Testing

-Comprehensive test suite covering all 5 phases with 111 unit tests:
+Comprehensive test suite covering all 5 phases with 149 tests (57% code coverage):

 ```bash
 # Run all tests